Factory reset or reboot your SmartThings Hub

 Reset button on the SmartThings Hub

-Note: Available features, menu options, and settings will vary by the hub and software version.
-Performing a factory reset will remove all settings and configurations, including connections between the hub and other devices.
+Note: Remember, the specific features, menu options, and settings available to you may vary based on the hub model and its software version.
+A factory reset will remove all settings and connections, necessitating a fresh setup.

 SmartThings Hub (2018)

-First, unplug the power cable from the back.
-Then, using a pin or similar tool, hold down the RESET button.
-Continue to hold the button while reinserting the power cable, and until the LED on the front switches from flashing yellow to solid yellow.
+Unplug the power cable.
+Use a pin to hold down the RESET button while you reconnect the power cable.
+Release the button once the LED changes from flashing to solid yellow.

 reset button for SmartThings 2018